ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 described in {{errors}}.
 Clients SHOULD NOT upload the same measurement value in more than one report if the leader responds with HTTP status code 200 OK and an empty body.

+If the leader does not recognize the task ID, then it responds with HTTP status code 400 Bad Request and an error of type `unrecognizedTask`.

 The leader responds to requests whose leader encrypted input share uses an out-of-date `HpkeConfig.id` value, indicated by `HpkeCiphertext.config_id`, with